danbrady23/OctoPiBot/README.md

-Brief script to generate a timelapse from still images and post it to twitter
+Brief python script used to generate a timelapse video from still images and post it to twitter

+Images captured using MotionEye software running on a Raspberry Pi Zero W